ddavisscott/sya-react-aws/Bugs.md

 * **Description:** Large files take the longest to show up on an artists dashboard, and they may fail to upload entirely.

 * **Reason:** We're not sure how to approach fixing this bug since this seems to be an issue with AWS S3's file upload process.

+### Updating Business Profile Information (Bug)
+* **Description** The first time you edit a business profile, if you dont change the information in every field, when you try and update the account information it wont successfully post to the database.
+It gives a 502 Server error.

+* **Reason:** This is a strange bug.
+The state of the class contains a string for every field the first time you edit a business account.
+So even if a user doesnt change a field, it should still be sent to the database.